PR0Grammar/frontend-learnings/worker_threads/README.md

     - Store page markup in the cache, but only serve markup from the cache in offline scenarios.
     - Serve stale responses for certain assets from the cache, but update it from the network in the background.
     - Stream partial content from the network and assemble it with an app shell from the cache to improve perceptual performance.

+### Scope and control

+- Default scope of a service worker is `./` relative to the script URL eg. if SW is regsitered at `//example.com/foo/bar.js` the default scope is `//example.com/foo/`